-13 A2-2a(3) Subsurface Structures
+14 A2-2a(3) Subsurface Structures

 - The subsurface structures in the repository, located at 2,150 ft (655 m) below the surface, - include the HWDUs, the northern experimental areas, and the support areas.
 Appendix D3 of - the WIPP RCRA Part B Permit Application (DOE, 1997) provided details of the underground - layout.
-Figure A2-8 shows the proposed waste emplacement configuration for the HWDUs. - The status of important underground equipment, including fixed fire-protection systems, the - ventilation system, and contamination detection systems, will be monitored by a central - 20 monitoring system, located in the Support Building adjacent to the WHB.
+Figure A2-8 shows the proposed waste emplacement configuration for the HWDUs. - The status of important underground equipment, including fixed fire-protection systems, the - ventilation system, and contamination detection systems, will be monitored by a central - monitoring system, located in the Support Building adjacent to the WHB.
 Backup power will be - provided as discussed below.
-The subsurface support areas are constructed and maintained to - 22 conform to Federal mine safety codes.
+The subsurface support areas are constructed and maintained to - 23 conform to Federal mine safety codes.

-23 Underground Hazardous Waste Disposal Units (HWDUs)
+24 Underground Hazardous Waste Disposal Units (HWDUs)

-- 24 During the terms of this and the preceding Permit, the volume of CH TRU mixed waste - emplaced in the repository will not exceed 5,244,900 ft3 (148,500 m3) and the volume of RH - TRU mixed waste shall not exceed 93,050 ft3 (2,635 m3).
-CH TRU mixed waste will be disposed - of in Underground HWDUs identified as Panels 1 through 8.
-RH TRU mixed waste may be - disposed of in Panels 4 through 8. - Main entries and cross cuts in the repository provide access and ventilation to the HWDUs.
+- 25 During the terms of this and the preceding Permit, the volume of CH-TRU mixed waste volume - emplaced in the repository will not exceed 5,244,900 ft3 (148,500 m3) and the volume of RH - 27 TRU mixed waste shall not exceed 93,050 ft3 (2,635 m3) the maximum capacities listed in - Permit Part 4, Table 4.1.1 for each HWDU.
+CH TRU mixed waste will be disposed of in - 29 Underground HWDUs identified as Panels 1 through 8.
+RH TRU mixed waste may be disposed - of in Panels 4 through 8. - Main entries and cross cuts in the repository provide access and ventilation to the HWDUs.
 The - main entries link the shaft pillar/service area with the TRU mixed waste management area and - are separated by pillars.
-Each of the Underground HWDUs labeled Panels 1 through 8 will have - 32 seven rooms.
+Each of the Underground HWDUs labeled Panels 1 through 8 will have - seven rooms.
 The locations of these HWDUs are shown in Figure A2-1.
 The rooms will have - nominal dimensions of 13 ft (4.0 m) high by 33 ft (10 m) wide by 300 ft (91 m) long and will be - supported by 100 ft- (30 m-) wide pillars. - As currently planned, future Permits may allow disposal of TRU mixed waste containers in two - additional panels, identified as Panels 9 and 10.
-Disposal of TRU mixed waste in Panels 9 and - 10 is prohibited under this Permit.
-If waste volumes disposed of in the eight panels fail to reach - the stated design capacity, the Permittees may request a Permit to allow disposal of TRU mixed - waste in the four main entries and crosscuts adjacent to the waste panels (referred to as the - disposal area access drifts).
-These areas are labeled Panels 9 and 10 in Figure A2-1.
-A permit - 41 modification or future permit would be submitted describing the condition of those drifts and the
+Disposal of TRU mixed waste in Panels 9 and - 39 10 is prohibited under this Permit.
+If TRU mixed waste volumes disposed of in the eight panels - fail to reach the stated design capacity, the Permittees may request a Permit to allow disposal of - TRU mixed waste in the four main entries and crosscuts adjacent to the waste panels (referred

-- controls exercised for personnel safety and environmental protection while disposing of waste in 1 these areas.
-These areas have the following nominal dimensions: 2 - The E-140 waste transport route south of the Waste Shaft Station is mined to be 25 ft wide nominally and its height ranges from about 14 ft to 20 ft. - The W-30 waste transport route south of S-700 is mined to be 20 ft wide nominally and its height will be mined to at least 14 ft. - All other drifts that are part of the waste transport route will be at least 20 ft wide and 14 ft high to accommodate waste transport equipment. - Other drifts (i.e. mains and cross-cuts) vary in width and height according to their function typically ranging from 14 ft to 20 ft wide and 12 ft to 20 ft high. - The layout of these excavations is shown on Figure A2-1.
-11
+- to as the disposal area access drifts).
+These areas are labeled Panels 9 and 10 in Figure A2-1. - 2 A permit modification or future permit would be submitted describing the condition of those drifts - and the controls exercised for personnel safety and environmental protection while disposing of - waste in these areas.
+These areas have the following nominal dimensions: - The E-140 waste transport route south of the Waste Shaft Station is mined to be 25 ft wide nominally and its height ranges from about 14 ft to 20 ft. - The W-30 waste transport route south of S-700 is mined to be 20 ft wide nominally and its height will be mined to at least 14 ft. - All other drifts that are part of the waste transport route will be at least 20 ft wide and 14 ft high to accommodate waste transport equipment. - Other drifts (i.e. mains and cross-cuts) vary in width and height according to their function typically ranging from 14 ft to 20 ft wide and 12 ft to 20 ft high. - 13 The layout of these excavations is shown on Figure A2-1.